 A few ideas:

-I tend to use ordinary sugar for my family's semolina pudding but if your usual or preferred sweetener is different then you can easily incorporate this.
+We tend to use ordinary granulated sugar for our family's semolina pudding but if your usual or preferred sweetener is different then you can easily incorporate this.
+The exact amount of sweetener or sugar added to semolina pudding is personal preference as some prefer a sweeter version whereas others prefer a less sweeter pudding.
+Play around with the sweetness levels to discover your family's ideal amount.

 Sweetener ideas:

-* ordinary sugar
+* date or coconut sugar

 * maple syrup